shauli-ravfogel/rlace-icml/README.md

 And then run the analysis notebooks to replicate the experiments reported in the paper.

-## Data and Models
+### Data and Models
-The dataset used in the experiments, as well as the trained models and projection matrices, are available [here](https://nlp.biu.ac.il/~ravfogs/rlace/).
+The datasets used in the experiments, as well as the trained models and projection matrices, are available [here](https://nlp.biu.ac.il/~ravfogs/rlace/).